Marcel Ciampi: Life

 Ciampi recorded some early electrical solo and chamber music discs for French Columbia.
 His available recordings on CD include César Franck's Piano Quintet with the Capet Quartet.

 His wife, Yvonne Astruc, was a violinist.
+His sister Gabrielle Ritter-Ciampi was an operatic soprano.

 His compositions include Six Studies for the piano.
 He was a jury member on competitions such as the Alexander Brailowsky Competition in Liège and the Eugène Ysaÿe Competition in Brussels.

 Ciampi was appointed an Officer of the Légion d'honneur and the Belgian Order of Léopold.
 He died in 1980.